carlosedp/riscv-bringup/Readme.md

 ## Risc-V Virtual Machine, pre-built Go and Docker

-To make the development easier, there is a Qemu virtual machine based on Debian with developer tools already installed.
+To make the development easier, there are Qemu virtual machines based on Debian and Fedora with some developer tools already installed.

-The VM pack can be downloaded [here](https://drive.google.com/open?id=1O3dQouOqygnBtP5cZZ3uOghQO7hlrFhD).
+Download the [Risc-V Debian VM](https://drive.google.com/open?id=1O3dQouOqygnBtP5cZZ3uOghQO7hlrFhD). or [Risc-V Fedora VM](https://drive.google.com/open?id=1N2ughbCAxaVTk5UT9tSucCFyoOnDlk4H).
 For more information, check [the readme](Qemu-VM.md).

-The prebuilt Go 1.13 tarball can be [downloaded here](https://drive.google.com/open?id=1jG23DjOkVpFxF00HPuAN8SmGEpaf8iAr).
+A prebuilt Go 1.13 tarball can be [downloaded here](https://drive.google.com/open?id=1jG23DjOkVpFxF00HPuAN8SmGEpaf8iAr).

 To run Go on this VM, download both files and install with: